-The VMA Tuning Guide can be used in the XLIO case for detailed instructions on how to optimally tune your machines for XLIO performance.
+Please see the Tuning Guide and VMA Performance Tuning Guide for detailed instructions on how to optimally tune your machines for VMA performance.

-The optimized performance can easily be measured by XLIO predefined specification profiles for different scenarios.
+Optimized performance can easily be measured by VMA predefined specification profile for latency:

 For blocking sockets only.
 It controls the number of times the ready packets can be polled on the RX path before they go to sleep (wait for interrupt in blocked mode).
 The recommended value for best latency is -1 (unlimited).

-Controls which CPU core(s) the XLIO internal thread is serviced on.
-The recommended configuration is to run XLIO internal thread on a different core than the application but on the same NUMA node.
+Controls which CPU core(s) the VMA internal thread is serviced on.
+The recommended configuration is to run VMA internal thread on a different core than the application but on the same NUMA node.

 Check which NUMA is related to your interface.

 The output above shows that your device is installed next to NUMA 1.

 Check which CPU is related to the specific NUMA.

 [root@r-host144 ~]# lscpu NUMA node0 CPU(s): 0-13,28-41 NUMA node1 CPU(s): 14-27,42-55

 • CPUs 0-13 & 28-41 are related to NUMA 0• CPUs 14-27 & 42-55 are related to NUMA 1